IQSS/datafest-fas-ondemand/docs/index.md

 # Install packages in RStudio / Jupyter {-}

-It is probable that the package you need is already pre-installed and that you can import it in your notebooks with `import packagename`.
-If that is not the case, below are the steps to install R and Python packages .
+It is probable that the package you need is already pre-installed and that you can load it into your R/Python session in the usual way.
+If that is not the case, below are the steps to install R and Python packages.

 ## RStudio

-You can install from CRAN or Github as follows:
+You can install from CRAN or Github using the `Console` as follows:

 1. CRAN: `install.packages("packagename")`
 2. Github: `remotes::install_github("user/packagename")`